-While in Italy everything stops a bit in 6 regions (and this is not necessarily a bad thing, considering the fact that there is an epidemic to be eradicated), at the top customers fear that the coronavirus even bad food deliveries.
+While in Italy everything comes to a halt in 6 regions (and this is not necessarily a bad thing, considering the fact that an epidemic needs to be eradicated), on top of that customers fear that the coronavirus even bad food deliveries.

 For this reason, several companies have announced delivery services through robots.
 Meituan put its autonomous delivery vehicles on public roads for the first time this week, while JD.com and Ele.me are already sending their robots to coronavirus quarantine areas.

-The acceleration in the deployment of delivery robots is part of the broader attempt to prevent the spread of the coronavirus through human-to-human contact, but it is also a full, timely field verification of the enormous technological potential of the delivery sector.
+The acceleration in the deployment of delivery robots is part of the broader attempt to prevent the spread of the coronavirus through human-to-human contact, but it is also a full, timely verification in the field of the enormous technological potential of the delivery sector.

 Contactless deliveries